 To learn if you qualify continue reading or tips on how to get tax deductions for moving expenses.

 - First things first.
 The IRS will only allow deductions for moving expenses if it’s job related.
 Relocating for work suddenly got that much sweeter, right!?
 But wait, there are exceptions.

 - You won’t have much to deduct from your taxes.
 If your employer is covering all of the costs associated with your relocation.

 - For couples filing jointly, only one spouse needs to meet the criteria to qualify.

-If you are self-employed: You are required to work at least 39 weeks of the first 12 months and at least 78 weeks of the first 24 months following the move.
+If you are self-employed: You are required to work at least 39 weeks.
+The first 12 months and at least 78 weeks.
+The first 24 months following the move.

 - You can only deduct one trip for you and your household members.
 You cannot deduct the cost of multiple trips.